 This is thought likely to be one of the problem areas for the Home Ministry.

 I think the Home Ministry made the right move by lifting the ban.
 But the language issue is an interesting one.
 Allah is used interchangeably with Tuhan to mean God in Bahasa Malaysia, but Tuhan is the original Malay word.
 When my son learns the meaning of an Arabic dua in school, Allahumma (Oh God) is still translated as Ya Tuhan.
 I don’t speak any Iban at all, but I would be very surprised if Allah is the original or preferred word for God, what to speak of Allah Taala (Almighty God), which is rarely heard even among Malays outside of Islamic religious sermons.
 So why would the Bup Kudus translators go with that translation?
-It is reminiscent, as Anak_Alam pointed out, of the uproar over Arabic Bibles that began with the Bismillah (that’s it in the upper right of the white column on my page), a distinctly Islamic invocation whether it has an intelligible meaning to non-muslim Arabs or not.
+It is reminiscent, as Anak_Alam pointed out, of the uproar over Arabic Bibles that began with the Bismillah (that’s it at the top of the page), a distinctly Islamic invocation whether it has an intelligible meaning to non-muslim Arabs or not.
 Well, now that it is lawful again, I’ll have to go pick up my own copy of the Bup.
-I’ve still got my childhood copy of the Bible (KJV), so I should be able to learn a bit of Iban with them side by side.[Update: The first thing that popped into my head when I saw the words Bup Kudus was the Holy Piby, the “Black Man’s Bible” that Rastafarianism is built on.
+I’ve still got my childhood copy of the Bible (KJV), so I should be able to learn a bit of Iban with them side by side.[Update: The first thing that popped into my head when I saw the words Bup Kudus was the , the “Black Man’s Bible” that Rastafarianism is built on.
 Rather a tangent, I know, but that’s what the web does best. ]